What is a Bishop?

 Check out this article from Nominating Committee member, Mary McEntire.

-How will the Coronavirus pandemic impact the Bishop Search Process?
+How is the Coronavirus pandemic impacting the Bishop Search Process?

 After the publication of the Diocese Profile and opening of nominations, what follows?

 Nominations will be open for approximately three weeks after the Diocesan Profile is published online.
 All members of the Diocese of Utah are encouraged to contact anyone whom they might feel would be qualified to serve as our 12th bishop: with the challenges posed by the coronavirus, it is possible that potential candidates may overlook the opening of nominations to be the 12th bishop of Utah and such a reminder will be helpful.
 As our professional consultant has reminded us, when applications are received, it is critical to carefully evaluate all candidates.
 This evaluation process will primarily occur remotely in the late summer and fall.]
 The Search/Nominating Committee will invite a small group to visit Utah in person[, tentatively scheduled for early January, to help determine a mutual fit.

 Submission of slate of 3-5 Finalists to Standing Committee:

 In late January 2022, the Search/Nominating Committee will submit a slate of 3-5 candidates to the Standing Committee, all of whom this subcommittee feels would be qualified to be Bishop of Utah.
 With the submission of this slate to the Standing Committee, the work of the Search/Nominating Committee is over.